aharris856/Abe-Password-Cracker/README.md

         There are 2 ways to run the application.

-        1. Tia the user interface.
+        1. Via the user interface.
 To do so run the program with no arguments

         2. The command line directly, in which case you can use the following arguments -hpf PATH_TO_FILE_CONTAINING HASHED PASSWORDS